Red Fox Lab Traits, Appearance and Characteristics

 Red Fox Lab Genes

-Remember, you’ll be able to see the effects of the interaction of these more complex genes involved in producing our lovely fox red labs, only if the ee genes are present as a pair.
-Otherwise the B gene will override them.
-And you are back to black or brown.
+Remember, you’ll only see the effects of the interaction of these more complex genes involved in producing your lovely fox red lab if the ee genes are present as a pair.

 Fox Red Lab Breeders